Shift-Cyber/FBC-2022-Spring-CTF/README.md

 ### REVERSE [50pts] Hidden Figures
 [**Challenge:**](challenges/image01-jpeg) ```challenges/image01-jpeg```<br>
 [**Solution:**](solutions/re/hidden_figures) ```solutions/re/hidden_figures```
-> FBC{flag_placeholder}
+> FBC{feline_meme_vault}

-**Intended Solution:** This challenge introduces data embedded in other data without be aparent.
-Here the user must binwalk an image file to dump a zip out of it.
-Simple binwalk -e does the trick.
+**Intended Solution:** This challenge introduces data embedded in other data without being aparent.
+This is more CTF focused than RE admittedly but its interesting and fun so its a good CTF problem.
+Steghide extract -sf cat.jpg does the trick.

 **Teaching Points:** Here we introduce that data can be hidden in other data.
 This is really relevant to embedded reverse engineering where we just have data blobs and must idenitfy headers in those blobs to extract the information we want.